mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/zoom_bar.rst

 .. code-block:: yaml

-   tooltip: null # text to use as tooltip
+   tooltip: 'Navigation Toolbar' # text to use as tooltip
-   target: null #
+   target: ~                   # Id of Map element to query
    stepSize: 50                #
    stepByPixel: false          #
    position: array(0, 0)       # position of zoombar in pixel
    draggable: true             # element is draggable or not

 HTTP Callbacks
 ==============